 For those looking to climb for fun, the gyms offer adult leagues, which take place from September to November, and from January to March.
 “We meet on Thursday night, we have a great time climbing, we submit scores, and then everybody goes out for post-climbing beers and appetizers and stuff like that,” Digan said.

-A day of climbing costs $15 at both gyms, and memberships start at $45 per month. vermontclimbing.com
+A day of climbing costs $18 at both gyms, and memberships start at $45 per month plus a $25 start-up cost. vermontclimbing.com

 Stowe Rocks & Smuggs’ Fun Zone